Metal Halide Lamp Fixtures

 The Department of Energy (DOE) has regulated the energy efficiency level of metal halide lamp fixtures since 2007.
 A metal halide lamp fixture uses a metal halide lamp and a metal halide lamp ballast.
 The lamp is the light source and the ballast starts and regulates current.
 Metal halide fixtures or lighting systems provide lighting for parking lots and streets, flood lighting, athletics facilities, big-box stores, and warehouses.

-The current standards will save approximately 6.4 quads of energy and result in approximately $9.6 billion in energy bill savings for products shipped from 2009-2038.
+The standard mandatory in 2009 will save approximately 6.4 quads of energy and result in approximately $9.6 billion in energy bill savings for products shipped from 2009-2038.
 The standard will avoid about 93.6 million metric tons of carbon dioxide emissions.

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information